Bulk viscosity from neutron decays to dark baryons in neutron star matter: Results

 The choice of profile could change this bound by a factor of a few \cite{Chang:2016ntp}.
 Of course, if $g_{\phi}$ is large enough, the $\phi$ particle becomes trapped, and different methods \cite{Caputo:2022mah,Fiorillo:2025yzf,Dev:2021kje,Horowitz:2012jd,Fiorillo:2025sln} must be used to constrain it.

-We choose several values for the coupling $g_{\phi}$ which range from the one that solves the neutron decay anomaly to one that is about three orders of magnitude higher and saturates the Raffelt bound.
+We choose several values for the coupling $g_{\phi}$ which range from the one that yields a 1\% branching ratio to one that is about three orders of magnitude higher and saturates the Raffelt bound.
 Our goal is to see if allowing for this faster neutron decay can lead to changes in the bulk viscosity.
 The equilibration rate $\gamma_2$ goes as $g_{\phi}^2$, so a three order of magnitude increase in $g_{\phi}$ leads to a six order of magnitude increase in the rate $\gamma_2$, which can be seen in the left panel of Fig.~\ref{fig:fastdarkdecay}.
 Even at the maximum allowed value of $g_{\phi}$, the neutron dark decay is slower than the 1 kHz density oscillation.
 However, it is much closer to resonance than before.
 Notably, at $T\approx 1\text{ MeV}$, the neutron decay rate via Urca and via dark decay occur at nearly equal rates when $g_{\phi}$ is at the Raffelt limit.

 In the right panel of Fig.~\ref{fig:fastdarkdecay}, we plot the bulk viscosity of $npe\chi$ matter with the three choices of $g_{\phi}$ shown in the left panel.
-As before, the pure $npe$ matter and the n-decay-anomaly satisfying $npe\chi$ matter bulk viscosities are quite close, displaying just the Urca bulk-viscous peak at $T=4-5\text{ MeV}$, when $g_{\phi}$ is increased to $10^{-11}$ or the Raffelt bound, $2\times 10^{-10}$, the bulk viscosity is strongly enhanced at temperatures of many tens of MeV.
+As before, the pure $npe$ matter and the 1\% branching ratio $npe\chi$ matter bulk viscosities are quite close, displaying just the Urca bulk-viscous peak at $T=4-5\text{ MeV}$, when $g_{\phi}$ is increased to $10^{-11}$ or the Raffelt bound, $2\times 10^{-10}$, the bulk viscosity is strongly enhanced at temperatures of many tens of MeV.
 This is due to the dark baryon equilibration rate approaching resonance as temperature increases.
 We note that while in the right panel of Fig.~\ref{fig:fastdarkdecay}, the pink and green curves (the two with the highest value of $g_{\phi}$) appear to exhibit a peak, this is different from the Urca peak at lower temperature because in the case of Urca, the beta equilibration rate $\gamma_1$ increases monotonically with temperature, passing through the resonant value of 1 kHz, while the dark rate as a function of temperature reaches a maximum and then decreases slightly, never passing through the value of 1 kHz.

 We can calculate the value of the maximum value of the partial bulk viscosity $\zeta_2$ in an effort to determine how large the dark bulk viscosity could actually be if resonance were reached (which we reiterate, does not occur here because $g_{\phi}$ is limited by the Raffelt bound in this model).
 This $\zeta_2^{\text{max}}$ quantity is plotted in Fig.~\ref{fig:zeta2_max}.
 As the peak of $\zeta_2$ is larger than the peak value of $\zeta_1$, the difference in adiabatic and equilibrium (with respect to the dark baryon number) sound speeds is greater than adiabatic and equilibrium (with respect to the proton fraction) sound speeds, allowing the peak value of $\zeta_2$ to exceed $\zeta_1$ (c.f.~Eq.~\ref{eq:A1sqB1} and \ref{eq:A2sqC2}).
 However, the actual value of bulk viscosity achieved by Raffelt-criterion-consistent dark decays is a factor of 10 less than the peak value.